Colm Toibin eyes Booker Prize with dark Gospel tale

 She listens patiently as one explains to her how her son was conceived and how she helped take his body from the cross.

-Instead she feels pangs of shame as she recalls fleeing the crucifixion when she realized her life was in danger and how she stood by as a family was robbed by her companions.
+Instead she feels pangs of shame as she recalls fleeing the crucifixion when she realised her life was in danger and how she stood by as a family was robbed by her companions.

 MARY VOICES DOUBTS